See a list of Physical Therapy Programs by Clicking Here!

 Treatments Provided By a Physical Therapist

 A physical therapist will help patients with wellness, fitness, rehabilitation, injury prevention, and overall health promotion to optimize health and well-being.
-The list below will provide greater insight into the areas a physical therapist can help others that include chronic pain relief to sports injuries and everything in between.
+The list below will provide greater insight into the advantage of physical therapy.
+PT's can help relieve chronic pain to rehabilitate sports injuries.
 The top ailments a physical therapist can help others include assistance with:

 Difference Between Physical Therapist and Physical Therapy Assistants?

-There are basically three different degree types to choose from when considering a vocation as a physical therapist.
+There are basically three different PT doctor degree types to choose from when considering a vocation as a physical therapist.
 The degree programs include a DPT, PTA to DPT Bridge Program, and a MSHP.
+Research each degree type from top physical therapy schools today with our leading edge degree finder tools.
+Finding the best physical therapy schools is only a search away.

 - PTA to DPT – The PTA to DPT Bridge program is a degree program designed for Physical Therapy Assistants (PTA) to become a Doctor of Physical Therapy (DPT).
 Many colleges and universities offer online and on-site bridge programs to help mesh the degree program into a busy work schedule during the didactic portion of the program.